Awais-qarnee/HTML-CSS-and-JS/README.md

-#These are mine HTML , CSS and Java Script assignments
+#These are mine HTML , CSS and Java Script files